https://docs.xarray.dev/en/stable/_static/dataset-diagram-logo.png

 A gentle introduction#

-• Learn that apply_ufunc automates aspects of applying computation functions that are designed for pure arrays (like numpy arrays) on xarray objects
+Our goals are to learn that apply_ufunc automates aspects of applying computation functions that are designed for pure arrays (like numpy arrays) on xarray objects including

 Setup#